 Out Now!

-Our Report on Historic Preservation Tax Credits in Texas highlights the economic impact of the 243 projects certified for the Texas Historic Preservation Tax Credit between January 1, 2015 through August 31, 2020.
+Our Report on Historic Preservation Tax Credits in Texas highlights the economic impact of projects certified for the Texas Historic Preservation Tax Credit during fiscal years 2021 and 2022 (from September 1, 2020 through August 31, 2022).
 These projects have not only preserved Texas’ historic buildings, but have also supported jobs and boosted our state and local economies.
-The report showcases many of these tax credit rehabilitation projects in several categories, including places of worship, hotels, industrial buildings, cultural nonprofits, rural downtowns, residential, and universities.
+Showcasing many tax credit rehabilitation projects in urban and rural areas, the report features places of worship, hotels, industrial buildings, cultural nonprofits, rural downtowns, residential, and universities.

 Fast